drewalth/openapi-generator/README.md

 # OpenAPI Specification Generator

-This CLI tool is a basic example that demonstrates how to generate an OpenAPI Specification (version 3.1.0) from data models in a software project that uses an Object Relational Mapper (ORM).
-The tool currently supports Laravel Eloquent ( PHP), Sequelize (JavaScript), and Spring Boot (Java) ORMs.
+This CLI tool generates an OpenAPI Specification from data models in a software project that uses an Object Relational Mapper (ORM).
+The tool currently supports Laravel Eloquent (PHP), Sequelize (JavaScript), and Spring Boot (Java) ORMs.
+The generated specification is very basic and will need to be extended to cover all of your cases.

 ## Prerequisites